 Note: A post-installation verification may be required.

-Must have an HSPF of 9.0 or greater per AHRI – visit ahridirectory.org.
+Equipment must have an HSPF2 efficiency rating of at least 8.10.
 At least one indoor unit must replace electric resistance heat* in the primary living space.
 Replacing natural gas heating does not qualify.
 Ducted indoor heads are allowed.

 *Examples of electric resistance heat include baseboards, ceiling heat, wall heat and electric forced-air furnaces.